Franck Laruelle

 ITOPF Working Groups

-Franck is a member of the Cold Climate Working Group.
+Franck is lead of the Waste Working Group.

 Published Papers